ShawnZong/amazing-game-analytics-ai-chatbot/README.md

 ## 📋 Overview

 **Ask anything about video games in plain English and get instant analytics!** 🚀 Just type your question and watch the AI crunch numbers from millions of game titles.
-No SQL, no spreadsheets—just pure gaming intelligence.
+No SQL, no spreadsheets, just pure gaming intelligence.
 Dive into a vibrant Brawl Stars-themed chatbot that serves up beautifully formatted reports and insights with that energetic vibe you love! 🎮✨

 Built as a monorepo with modular architecture: the frontend (Next.js React) handles chat and LLM orchestration via LangGraph, while a separate MCP server manages **34 MCP tools** covering all RAWG APIs with intelligent caching.
 The system delivers sub-second responses through edge deployment on Cloudflare, LRU caching, and optimized request patterns.